Information for Humanities Honors Parents

 Opportunities for Humanities Honors Students at SJSU

-Because of their highly developed skills in writing, oral presentation, research and
+Because of their highly developed skills in writing, oral presentations, research,

-counselors, involve themselves in student government, and/or engage in other productive
+counselors; become actively involved in student government; or engage in other productive

 activities at the university.
 Honors students have also been rewarded for their achievements.